Last updated on December 15, 2022

 With spunk, persistence, and a lot of internet searching, I trust that you can find the local Magic community of your dreams.

-Crimson Vow prereleases have already happened and I sincerely hope you got to experience the joy of cracking some packs with friends like the old days.
-If not, well, there’s always the next set!
-The future of Magicis bright despite the past darkness of an admittedly subpar time to play card games worldwide.
+I sincerely hope you got to experience the joy of cracking some packs from the latest set with friends like the old days.
+If not, well, there’s always a next prerelease!
+The future of Magic is bright despite the past darkness of an admittedly subpar time to play card games worldwide.

 What about you?
 Do you have any fun or wacky stories about finding and meeting local Magic players in-person?
 Maybe a particularly interesting event or competition?
 Let us know in the comments below or find us on Twitter.
 And if you’re getting your friends or coworkers hooked on MTGA to make new players, make sure they’ve got Arena Tutor to help them out.